-The Domestic Security Alliance Council (DSAC) is a strategic partnership between the U.S. government and the U.S. private industry that enhances communication and promotes the timely and effective exchange of security and intelligence information between the federal government and the private sector.
+The Domestic Security Alliance Council (DSAC) is a public-private partnership offered by the Federal Bureau of Investigation’s Office of Private Sector and the Department of Homeland Security’s Office of Intelligence and Analysis that enhances communication and promotes the timely and effective exchange of security and intelligence information between the federal government and the private sector.

-In the fall of 2005, a steering committee composed of CSOs from a number of the country’s largest corporations began meeting with Bureau officials and members of the State Department’s Overseas Security Advisory Council (OSAC) at FBI Headquarters.
-The committee’s objective was to create a domestic security organization modeled after OSAC to connect private sector security experts with each other and to serve as a vehicle for exchanging information with the Bureau.
-The FBI agreed to set up and lead this Domestic Security Alliance Council, which was officially approved by the FBI Director in December 2005.
+In the fall of 2005, a steering committee composed of CSOs from a number of the country’s largest corporations began meeting with FBI officials and members of the State Department’s Overseas Security Advisory Council (OSAC) at FBI Headquarters.
+The committee’s objective was to create a domestic security organization modeled after OSAC to connect private sector security experts and to serve as a vehicle for exchanging information with the Bureau.
+The FBI agreed to set up and lead the Domestic Security Alliance Council (DSAC), which was officially approved by the FBI Director in December 2005.

-In 2008, DHS joined the program, and in 2011, the DSAC program was formally elevated to the level of the FBI Director’s Office.
+In 2008, the DHS joined the DSAC program, and in 2011, the program was formally elevated to the level of the FBI Director’s Office.
 In 2012, the inaugural DSAC charter was signed, which established the joint operation of DSAC by the FBI and DHS.
-Top executives from both agencies have committed resources to carry out the DSAC mission.
+Subsequently, top executives from both agencies have committed resources to carry out the DSAC mission.

-The DSAC program has grown to include more than 360 member companies representing almost every critical sector and over 50 unique business industries.
-DSAC member companies account for greater than 50 percent of the U.S. Gross Domestic Product and employ more than 20 million people.
+The DSAC program has grown to include more than 650 member companies representing every critical sector and over 70 unique business subsectors.
+DSAC member companies collectively account for nearly two-thirds of the U.S. Gross Domestic Product and employ more than 35 million people.

 The mission of DSAC is to promote and strengthen U.S. national and economic security through strong government and private sector partnerships.